Langrisser II: Music

 The music in Langrisser II was composed by Noriyuki Iwadare and Isao Mizoguchi.

-An arranged soundtrack Langrisser II Original Game Music, based on the original Sega Genesis version of the game, was released October 26, 1994, by Toshiba EMI.
+An arranged soundtrack Langrisser II Original Game Music, based on the original Sega Genesis version of the game, was released on October 26, 1994, by Toshiba EMI.
 Its catalog code is TYCY-5403.

-Other Media
+Other media

 In June 1994, a light novel was released, containing two volumes based on the second game that was published by Kadokawa Sneaker Bunko.

 Reception

 On release, Famicom Tsūshin scored the Super Famicom version of the game a 31 out of 40.